JoergBrueggmann/pwnedk/README.md

        1)b) on Linux or Mac by entering
               $ ghcup tui                        # inside setting up in console

-- Start build process via stack (The Haskell Tool Stack, https://docs.haskellstack.org/en/stable/)
+* Start build process via stack (The Haskell Tool Stack, https://docs.haskellstack.org/en/stable/) by:

-       - change working directory to project directory 'pwnedk', using command line tool 'cd'
+    * changing working directory to project directory 'pwnedk', using command line tool 'cd'
-       - enter
+    * enter:

             $ stack build

+## How to create documentation?

+* enter:

+    $ stack haddock

 ## How to install 'pwnedk' after build?

-       - in CLI, enter
+* in CLI, enter

         $ stack install

-       - you may have to set the environment path for the executable
+* you may have to set the environment path for the executable

+    * the path of the executable image is printed by 'stack install'

 ## Author